CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_service_item_definition.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `publish_status`:(string) Publish status of the service item.* `NotPublished` - A state of the service item or catalog item which is not yet published.* `Published` - A state denoting that the service item or catalog item is published.
 * `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
+* `status`:(string)(ReadOnly) State of service item considering the state of underlying service item actions definitions.* `Okay` - Deployment and other post-deployment actions are in valid state.* `Critical` - Deployment action is not in valid state.* `Warning` - Deployment action is in valid state, and one or more post-deployment actions are not in valid state.
+* `support_status`:(string) The service item can be marked as deprecated, supported or beta, the support status indicates that.
+When a new service item is introduced, it can be marked beta to indicate this is experimental and later moved to Supported status.
+When Service item is deprecated, it cannot be instantiated and used for a Catalog Item design.* `Supported` - The definition is a supported version and there will be no changes to the mandatory inputs or outputs.* `Beta` - The definition is a Beta version and this version can under go changes until the version is marked supported.* `Deprecated` - The version of definition is deprecated and typically there will be a higher version of the same definition that has been added.
 * `tags`:(Array)
 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
+* `user_id_or_email`:(string)(ReadOnly) The user identifier who created or updated the service item definition.
+* `validation_information`:(HashMap) -(ReadOnly) The current validation state and associated validation errors when state is invalid.
+This complex property has following sub-properties:
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `state`:(string)(ReadOnly) The current validation state of this workflow.
+The possible states are Valid, Invalid, NotValidated (default).* `NotValidated` - The state when workflow definition has not been validated.* `Valid` - The state when workflow definition is valid.* `Invalid` - The state when workflow definition is invalid.
+  + `validation_error`:(Array)
+This complex property has following sub-properties:
+    + `error_log`:(string)(ReadOnly) Description of the error.
+    + `field`:(string)(ReadOnly) When populated this refers to the input or output field within the workflow or task.
+    + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+    + `task_name`:(string)(ReadOnly) The task name on which the error is found, when empty the error applies to the top level workflow.
+    + `transition_name`:(string)(ReadOnly) When populated this refers to the transition connection that has a problem.
+When this field has value OnSuccess it means the transition connection OnSuccess for the task has an issue.
 * `nr_version`:(int) The version of the service item to support multiple versions.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties: